 Jasper National Park in Alberta is one of Canada’s most spectacular and beloved national parks.
-Part of the UNESCO Canadian Rocky Mountain Parks World Heritage Site, Jasper is home to Maligne Lake, one of the most photographed landscapes in the world.
-Maligne Tours, the commercial operator that runs daytime operations at Maligne Lake, is proposing to build a resort along the shores of this iconic lake.
+Part of the UNESCO Canadian Rocky Mountain Parks World Heritage Site, Jasper is home to numerous species of flora and fauna, many of which are considered at-risk, and spectacular scenery that millions come to visit every year.

 CPAWS is actively participating in consultations and speaking out on this issue.

 Read CPAWS' submissions to the Phase 1 Public Consultation on the Icefields Trail

 Read the CPAWS response to Parks Canada's Announcement of the Public Consultation on the Proposed Trail (January 2016)

 Read the Jasper Environmental Association (JEA) blogs on the bike path.

 Executive Director Alison Ronson speaks to Bob Weber of the Canadian Press about the trail for CBC

 More details on the project:

 - Speaking up in defense of our national parks is the best way to ensure these natural treasures, which belong to all of us, are protected forever.
 Make your voice heard on the Icefields Trail development now!